nylas/inbox-zero/README.md

 ## Getting Started

-To get started, you can run the app locally, or as Glitch app.
+To get started, you can run the app locally or remix it as a Glitch app.

 #### Installing Locally